 “Every individual is different, so our treatment techniques are always designed around that person, spending direct care with each patient and taking a whole-body approach to solve the puzzle of their symptoms and the real causes of their pain.
 We want to empower all our patients to experience the importance of lifelong exercise for better overall health and fitness.”

 When you need advanced physical therapy, you need highly skilled therapists with advanced training.
-Rachel has over 15 years of experience with pelvic and spinal pain, incontinence, pre- and postnatal conditions, knee and shoulder problems, sports injuries and headaches.
+Rachel has many years of experience with pelvic and spinal pain, incontinence, pre- and postnatal conditions, knee and shoulder problems, sports injuries and headaches.

 Rachel is a Certified Functional Manual Therapist™ (CFMT), which is an advanced clinical certification currently bestowed on only a handful of therapists in Pennsylvania.
 This integrated and seamless treatment system couples manual physical therapy with active patient movement to get optimal and quick results.
 The benefits of FMT include specific exercise- and physical therapy-provided resistance training to eliminate pain.
 Rachel also has integrated her manual therapy training with Pilates and Yoga to achieve maximal results.